Force zoomed workspaces in GNOME 3.2

 "description": "Forces the workspaces display to always be zoomed",

-"url": "http://blog.cuviper.com/",
+"url": "https://blog.cuviper.com/",

 "original-authors": "Josh Stone"